dbreunig/ruby_ai_examples/README.md

 ## Examples

+- **Article Categorizer:** Provide a URL and the script will roughly extract the body text then send it to OpenAI to analyze and provide a specified number of categories given the topics contained within the article.
+- **Auto Localizer:** This script takes in a `yml` string file, in English, and generates translated `yml` files in whatever languages you specify.
 - **Faker GPT:** Similar to the [faker](https://github.com/faker-ruby/faker) gem, but generates seed data that is similar to input expamples you provide.
-- **Article Categorizer:** Provide a URL and OpenAI's LLM will extract the body text, analyze it, and provide a specified number of categories given the topics contained within the article.
+- **Pull Quote Extractor:** Provide a URL and the script will roughly extract the body text then send it to OpenAI to analyze and provide a specified number of compelling and representative pull quotes contained within the article.

+## Known Issues

+- Often, the text contained in given URLs will exceed the token limits for the endpoint.
+Try another link, truncate the article, or chunk up the the text and make multiple requests.
+- The `auto_localizer.rb` doesn't deal well with long strings that are quoted and given new lines by the Ruby `YAML.to_yaml` function.
+I got lazy and didn't write a proper *dictionary* translator.
+Instead I dumped the dictionary into a YAML string, then did find and replace using the translation dictionary.
+If you want to write a proper function which copies a Ruby dictionary and translates all strings, submit a PR!
+Otherwise, I may get to it someday.

 Let me know if you have any ideas.
 Or, feel free to add your own and submit a pull request.